wallarm/product-documentation/docs/latest/admin-en/using-proxy-or-balancer-en.md

 1. Open the following configuration file of NGINX installed with the Wallarm node:

-    * `/etc/nginx/conf.d/default.conf` if the Wallarm node is installed from the DEB / RPM packages.
+    * `/etc/nginx/conf.d/default.conf` if the Wallarm node is installed from the DEB / RPM packages or all-in-one installer.
     * `/etc/nginx/nginx.conf` if the Wallarm node is deployed from the AWS / GCP image.
     * If the Wallarm node is deployed from the NGINX-based Docker image, you should create and edit the NGINX configuration file locally and mount it to the Docker container at the path `/etc/nginx/sites-enabled/default`.
 You can copy an initial NGINX configuration file and get the instructions on mounting the file to the container from the [instructions on the Wallarm NGINX-based Docker instructions](installation-docker-en.md#run-the-container-mounting-the-configuration-file).
 2. In the NGINX context `location` or higher, add the directive `set_real_ip_from` with a proxy server or load balancer IP address.
 If a proxy server or load balancer has several IP addresses, please add an appropriate number of separate directives.
 For example: